 Much research has taken place since post traumatic growth was identified and several key findings are relevant here:

 - Post traumatic stress is a catalyst for post traumatic growth, and there is a positive correlation (more stress results in more growth) but only up to a point (where the stress verges on a PTSD diagnosis), so the relationship between the two is not linear.
 (Dekel and colleagues, 2012)

 - 30% - 70% of survivors of potentially-traumatic events such as transportation accidents, natural disasters, interpersonal experiences (such as assault, combat, abuse), medical problems, and other major life experiences (such as divorce, bereavement) will say they have experienced positive changes of one form or another.
 (Linley & Joseph, 2004)

 - Personal growth does not require trauma, but it is accelerated by adversity and challenge.
 In human consciousness evolution models, such as the work of Dr. Clare W Graves and later that of Don Beck’s Spiral Dynamics, it is the stressors of the external environment that force step-changes in human consciousness evolution in the history of our species.
 Adversity requires ingenuity for survival, and so an up-levelling of consciousness to a new worldview occurs in response to tragedy, upheaval and challenge.

-Stephen Joseph, a professor at the University of Nottingham has furthered the work on post traumatic growth and provides a comprehensive article “What doesn’t kill us…” here and has also published a book of the same title.
+Stephen Joseph PhD, a professor at the University of Nottingham has furthered the work on post traumatic growth and provides a comprehensive article “What doesn’t kill us…” and a book of the same title.